Sephirothbahamut/AdvancedGetline/readme.md

    - [x] [Del] and [Backspace] without highlighted text behave as you expect them to.
    - [x] [Up] and [Down] arrows allow navigation in previous input lines (ready to be completed)
    - [ ] [Ctrl]+[X], [Ctrl]+[V] to cut highlighted text (copying to actual clipboard) and paste.
-   - [ ] mouse cursor interaction (far far future, in a galaxy far away... possibly... maybe... unlikely)
+   - [ ] Mouse cursor interaction (far far future, in a galaxy far away... possibly... maybe... unlikely)
+   - [x] Sound system alert when the cursor is trying to go out of bounds.

 ## About **Linux** version
 The current high **Windows** dependency should not scare.
 This is an evolution of an "advanced getline" i started on linux, so i already have much of the code ready.
 But expect a lot of OS related "#ifdef/#endif"s with the **Windows**-**Linux** version.